 Ever since I emerged myself into the online video industry, I’ve notice a recurring theme when analyzing my clients’ media files.
 Viewers lose interest over time.
-This wasn’t a mind-blowing finding to me, but it was also clear that many marketers are making their videos WAY too long.
+This wasn’t a mind-blowing finding to me, but it was also clear that many businesses are making their marketing videos WAY too long.

 Just take a look at the 1-minute video below.
 People start off pretty engaged, even re-watching sections of the video (in red), but as time goes-on viewers begin to drop-off midway, ending with far fewer viewers than in the first half of the video.